 This is an easy chocolate banana bread that has both tahini and bits of halva for added flavor.
 It’s moist, fluffy and gives you tall, beautifully domed muffins, perfect for any time of day.

-It combines three, actually four absolutely wonderful ingredients that all meet together to make the perfect fluffy chocolate muffins.
+This recipe three, actually four absolutely wonderful ingredients that all meet together to make the perfect fluffy chocolate banana muffins.
 Bananas are the underpinning of this soft, moist chocolate bread; you won’t miss that banana flavor here.
 It’s complemented by a subtle but noticeable edge of tahini/sesame.
 Dutch process cocoa gives this bread a rich chocolaty flavor and dots of halva add a little sparky sweetness whenever you bite into them.

 Plus, this is a one bowl banana bread recipe – as all the best banana breads should be 😉